citp/privacy-policy-historical/f/fa/fal/fallenearth.com.md

 **AGGREGATE INFORMATION**

 We may take your personal information and make it non-personally identifiable.
 We do this either by combining it with information about other individuals (aggregating your information with information about other individuals), and by removing characteristics (e.g., your name) that make the information personally identifiable to you.
 This process is known as de-personalizing your information.
-We may use de-personalized information in any way and share it with third parties.  __
+We may use de-personalized information in any way and share it with third parties.

 back to top

 **What choices do you have about the collection, use, and sharing of your personal information?**

 If you signed up to receive newsletters or other emails from us, you can opt-out any time simply by clicking the unsubscribe link at the bottom of the message.

+**EU RESIDENTS**

+Personal information provided to us or collected on our website may be stored and processed in the United States.
+By using our website you consent to the storage, processing, and any such transfer of information outside of your country.
+We abide by the Safe Harbor framework as set forth by the United States Department of Commerce regarding the collection, use and retention of data from the European Union.
+For more information about our participation in the U.S.-EU Safe Harbor, you may visit <https://www.export.gov/safehrbr/list.aspx>.
+If you do not consent to the collection, processing, storage and transfer of your information, please do not provide your information when requested and cease using our websites and other online properties.

 **YOUR CALIFORNIA PRIVACY RIGHTS**